snarfed/oauth-dropins/docs/index.rst

 Each site defines an App Engine datastore `ndb.Model class <https://developers.google.com/appengine/docs/python/datastore/entities#Python_Kinds_and_identifiers>`__ that stores each user’s OAuth credentials and other useful information, like their name and profile URL.
-The class name is of the form SiteAuth, e.g. FacebookAuth.
+The class name is generally of the form SiteAuth, e.g. ``GitHubAuth``.
 Here are the useful methods:

 -  ``site_name()`` returns the human-readable string name of the site, e.g. “Facebook”.

 -  ``user_display_name()`` returns a human-readable string name for the user, e.g. “Ryan Barrett”.
 This is usually their first name, full name, or username.

 -  ``access_token()`` returns the OAuth access token.
 For OAuth 2 sites,